 Key Takeaway

 Biker tattoos carry weight that most ink does not.
 A skull on a rider’s forearm might mean he buried a friend.
 A small diamond with “1%” might mean he rejected every rule society wrote for him.
 And a set of club letters across someone’s back?
-That tattoo was approved by a vote — not chosen from a flash sheet on a shop wall.
+The right to wear those came out of a membership vote — not off a flash sheet on a shop wall.

 Post-WWII Veterans and the Birth of Biker Ink